adrelanos/aeternity-wiki/Getting-Started.md

 ### Speculators:

 The value of Aeon will be recognized by all forward thinking people.
 Although we don't endorse it, many people will want to speculate on the potential and price of Aeon.
-Anyone interested in speculating in æternity are required to be registered on an exchange where AE tokens can be purchased.
+Anyone interested in speculating in æternity is required to be registered on an exchange where AE tokens can be purchased.
 Typically, speculators purchase assets hoping to make a short-term profit based on anticipating developments in the fundamentals or the emergence of certain profitable trading patterns.

 ### Contract writers & Developers: